zumasys/docs/site/jbase/miscellaneous/case-insensitive-overview/README.md

 ### CASE

-New command to control case sensitivity at runtime.
+Controls case sensitivity at runtime.

 One issue within jBASE is that some commands and functions will behave differently if strings are case insensitive.
-It may be that 99% of the time its not an issue but when it is you can do:
+It may be that 99% of the time it's not an issue but when it is you can do:

 To disable: